• Skip to primary navigation

 • Fold coconut into the cake batter.

-• Divide remaining batter among two bowls.
+• Divide the remaining batter between two bowls.
 Color one red and one blue.

 • Pour red batter into a pastry bag and blue into another bag.